The puzzling disappearance of Jonathan Jetté and Rachael Bagnall near Valentine Lake

 What happened to Rachel Bagnall and Jonathan Jetté?

-Rachel and Jonathan were equipped for doing a scramble as opposed to doing any kind of technical ropework.
-They did not pack a map, compass or GPS.
-It's possible to get off track on the walk into Valentine Lake where the pathway veers sharply uphill and to the left, but the natural inclination is to continue on.
-That way would have led to cliffs but it would have been possible to turn around at any time.
+Rachel and Jonathan were equipped for a scramble rather than technical ropework.
+They did not pack a map, compass, or GPS.
+It's possible to get off track on the walk into Valentine Lake, where the pathway veers sharply uphill and to the left, but the natural inclination is to continue.
+That would have led to cliffs, but it would have been possible to turn around at any time.

 Eventually, they would have found some form of civilization.
-The Duffy Lake Road runs along the eastern side of the area, the road to Birken is on the west, Cirque Mountain borders the north and the south eventually comes down to the Mount Currie new site.
-While it is a big area, they would have come to something such as a logging road, fairly easily.
+The Duffy Lake Road runs along the area's eastern side, the road to Birken is on the west, Cirque Mountain borders the north, and the south eventually comes down to the new Mount Currie site.
+While it is a big area, they would have quickly come to something like a logging road.

 StrangeOutdoors Exclusive Members Only Area